 If this is not sufficient you may wish to try other relaxation techniques such as meditation or breathing exercises.

 There is now increasing scientific evidence that a disturbance in the balance of gut microbiota is common in individuals with IBS and may be the cause of symptoms such as bloating, abdominal pain, diarrhoea, constipation and other digestive discomforts.

-Bimuno® IBAID pastilles contain an optimum dose for people experiencing IBS symptoms.
+Bimuno® IBAID (Increased Bifidobacteria Aid) pastilles contain an optimum dose for people with sensitive stomachs.